RubyMKE/Ruby101/README.md

 If you really want to invest time in learning a powerful text editor, [vim](http://www.vim.org/) is arguably the most popular among Rubyist, while [emacs](http://www.gnu.org/software/emacs/) is arguably the most powerful.
 Both take real dedication to master and pay handsome rewards for doing so.

+# Next Steps

+## Ruby Exercises
+[Learn Ruby The Hard Way](http://ruby.learncodethehardway.org/book/) is a great set of small exercises for quickly getting up to speed with Ruby.